 This post may contain affiliate links.
 I only recommend products I use & love and all thoughts & opinions are 100% my own!

 You guys!
 I can’t believe another year has come and gone.
-2016 has had its up and downs.
-For the most part, for me, personally, it has been pretty great, filled with new opportunities, friendships, travel and so many things to be thankful for.
-For the world, we’ve definitely seen brighter days, but I’m thinking it can only go up.
-Here’s to hoping!
+2017 has been nothing short of amazing, filled with new opportunities, friendships, travel and so many things to be thankful for.
+Of course, it didn’t come without it’s challenges, but I’m totally ready to see what 2018 has in store!

 If you’re like me, you love setting goals and resolutions for the new year.
 And if you’re like a lot of people I know, you have a little trouble knowing how to make you New Year’s Resolutions last.
 Your finance goals may fall by the wayside, your healthy diet becomes more of a light suggestion, and your productive morning routine takes a backseat to sleeping in a little longer.